It's the questions you ask that make all the difference.

 While some would say it would be completely suitable to use an iPad to create and analyse spreadsheets in high school accounting, I agree with her that the tool is not perfect.
 However this does not mean the tool could not completely transform her syllabus.

 She could dump the 100 page PDF inspired workbook and copy and paste the text into an iTunesU course.
 The text could be supported with dozens of videos from the Internet.
 It could have numerous check point quizzes and questionnaires which are emailed to the her.
 She could reference websites showing examples and exemplars till the cows came home.
-The world could be her oyster if she only took the time to ask the right question!
+The world was her oyster if she only took the time to ask the right question!